aws-ia/workshop-taskcat/content/000_pre/00_page1.md

 ## Copy paste

-Copy and paste should work out of the box on all browsers, in some browsers you may get a dialog requesting clipboard access which must be allowed to enable copy-paste.
+Copy and paste should work out of the box on all browsers, in some browsers you may get a dialog box requesting clipboard access which must be allowed to enable copy-paste.

-The appstream also provides a tool in the top left of the window that enables placing data into the AppStream session's clipboard.
+The AppStream also provides a tool in the top left of the window that enables placing data into the AppStream session's clipboard.
 This is recommended for pasting large blocks of text.